rancher/k3os/README.md

 ===========

 Download the ISO from the latest [release](https://github.com/rancher/k3os/releases) and run in VMware, VirtualBox, or KVM.
-The server will automatically boot into a live installation.
+The server will automatically start a single node kubernetes cluster.
 Log in with the user `rancher` and run `kubectl`.
+This is a "live install" running from the ISO media and changes will not persist after reboot.

 To copy k3os to local disk, after logging in as `rancher` run `sudo os-config`.
 Then remove the ISO from the virtual machine and reboot.